eic/epic-analysis/s3tools/README.md

   the [MinIO client](https://docs.min.io/docs/minio-client-complete-guide) first
   - (otherwise update your Singularity image)

+For fast simulations, one can use `make-fastsim-config.sh` to help in the creation of a config file for fast simulations.
+This script is used by the CI, but is also designed to be configurable to support any local organization of Delphes output files.

 ## Accessing S3 Files
 - first, download the [MinIO client](https://docs.min.io/docs/minio-client-complete-guide)